nehalss267/E-commerce-Product-Recommendation-System/README.md

-# 🛒 E-Commerce Recommender System V2
+# 🛒 E-Commerce Recommendation System

 An end-to-end Machine Learning Recommender System built with Python, Scikit-Learn, and Gradio.
 This project uses NLP-based Collaborative Filtering to analyze an e-commerce transaction dataset and generate personalized product recommendations based on lookalike audiences.